- Optimize your sleep with the addition of a HIIT workout.

 - Research indicates that even in the presence of disrupted and deficient sleep HIIT workouts can optimize sleep and other health markers.

 Can HIIT Workouts Improve Sleep Quality?

-When our routines are thrown off, our sleep quality takes a hit too, especially if sleep was challenging already.
-That’s why we were thrilled to learn about the results from a new research study showing that occasionally participating in a High Intensity Interval Training (HIIT) workout the day after poor sleep could help lessen at least some of the negative metabolic effects that lack of sleep has on the body.
-The sample size was small, and the study was performed in a very controlled lab setting, but the results look promising.
+When our routines are thrown off, our sleep quality takes a hit too; especially if you, like many athletes, already have athlete sleep problems.
+That’s why we were thrilled to learn about the results from a new research study that shows how you can optimize sleep and learn to snooze like a pro!
+It showed the benefits of occasionally participating in a High Intensity Interval Training (HIIT) workout the day after poor sleep.
+Turns out, this could help lessen some of the negative metabolic effects that lack of sleep has on the body.
+Basically, embracing HIIT could fast-track your way to achieving your athletic goals.
+The sample size was small, and the study was performed in a very controlled lab setting.
+However, the results look promising.

 The sample population included 24 healthy, active men aged 18-40 years.
 The participants were divided into three groups.

-As we mentioned above, there are some limitations to this study, and more research needs to be done in order to determine the relationship between poor sleep and HIIT workouts.
-We realize that we can’t generalize the findings across populations, but it is possible that you can’t reverse some of the metabolic effects of chronic lack of sleep, so we all need to prioritize sleep!
-Adding in some HIIT training after a less–than–ideal night of rest sure sounds like it may be a useful tool to support sleep and your metabolic fitness.
+As we mentioned above, there are some limitations to this study.
+More research needs to be done to determine the relationship between poor sleep and HIIT workouts.
+We also recognize that we can’t generalize the findings across populations.

 However, you may be unable to reverse the effects on your metabolism if you struggle with chronic athlete sleep disturbance.
 So, we all need to prioritize sleep!
 Adding some HIIT training after a poor night’s rest may be a useful athlete sleep aid for metabolic fitness.

 If you experience chronic sleep issues, it’s important to get personalized support.
 Schedule your free, no-commitment exploratory call with SportFuel!